etienne-p/Racket_CCD/README.md

 Racket_CCD
 ==========

-Experimenting with racket &amp; inverse kinematics
+Experimenting with racket and inverse kinematics.
+The algorithm used is pretty much cyclic coordinate descent.